bminixhofer/CUTE/README.md

 This repo contains our benchmark, CUTE, as detailed in [_CUTE: Measuring LLMs’ Understanding of Their Tokens_](https://aclanthology.org/2024.emnlp-main.177/).
 We evaluate LLM's understanding of orthography, finding that most seem to understand spelling pretty well, but aren't as good at manipulating sequences on the character level.

+#### Updates
-We presented CUTE at EMNLP 2024, thank you everyone who attended! :)
+- We presented CUTE at EMNLP 2024, thank you everyone who attended! :)
+- We now have a multilingual extension of CUTE, [EXECUTE](https://github.com/Leukas/EXECUTE/)!

 ## Leaderboard